foundryvtt-dcc/foundry-release-upload-action/README.md

 ```

 For `manifestFileName` you will either enter `system.json` or `module.json` depending on your project.

+The token for the Checkout step is a token with write permissions to the **public** repository.
+This is usually a personal access token (PAT) that you create in your GitHub account settings.

 You should not need to change `actionToken` from the example above.